danielnewman09/Dissertation/Presentation-Outline.md

 ...

-For this presentation, I'll be going into more depth specifically on the data acquisition and message transmission layers of this framework.
-I want to particularly focus on the means by which CNC controller data and external sensor data are extracted and processed.
+Now, I'll go into more depth specifically on the data acquisition and message transmission layers of this framework

+I want to focus on the data acquisition process and how meaningful information can be extracted from these devices to be sent through the industrial network.

 ### Slide 11: CNC Controller Protocols